Title: “Hidden in Plain Sight”: A Descriptive Review of Laryngeal Vestibule Closure

 Purpose: “The purpose of this review is to promote a better understanding of the mechanism of laryngeal vestibule closure.”

-Guys, I honestly had some internal debate if I should even write this article and not just type “Go read it NOW!” (or at least ask the authors to read it!).
+I honestly had some internal debate if I should even write this article and not just type “Go read it NOW!” (or at least ask the authors to read it!).
 The article gives suuch an amazing review and overview of the laryngeal sequences, making me somewhat more ashamed of the ONE dysphagia course I had in grad school where I essentially heard “this flap thing moves over your voicebox to close so something doesn’t go down the wrong tube.”
-Yes, you’re gonna need a basic understanding and possibly read it line-by-line at some points (not gonna lie this was me and it really did help me put it all together), but it’s totally worth it to get that stroke of inspiration. 😉
+Yes, you’re gonna need a basic understanding and possibly read it line-by-line at some points (not gonna lie this was me but it really did help me put it all together), but it’s totally worth it to get that stroke of inspiration.😉

 Many of us have educated patients/families on what a “safe” swallow is (aka nothing going down your windpipe) and possible consequences from unsafe swallowing (aspiration, pneumonia, etc.).
 And during this “Dysphagia Revolution” (new term I’ve coined the past couple decades–I mean just check out the crazy number of publications lately!), we’ve learned a lot about the different components of swallowing physiology like pharyngeal residue, anterior hyoid excursion, upper esophageal sphincter relaxation, etc.